 To know your body type, you can go to an ayurvedic practitioner.
 He or she will check your tongue, pulse and do a full assessment of your emotional and physical being, your eating habits, the environment you live in and create a personal profile to have a more accurate picture of your dosha.

-To get an idea of which body type you are, have a look at the characteristics of each body type and check how they apply to you.
+To get an idea of which body type you are, look at each body type’s characteristics and check how they apply to you.

-Vata dosha has a predominant element of air and ether.
+- Vata dosha has a predominant element of air and ether.
 Its qualities are cold, dry and irregular.
-Vata rules the body movement.
+Vata rules body movement.

-Pitta dosha has a predominant element of fire and water.
+- Pitta dosha has a predominant element of fire and water.
 Its qualities are hot, oily and irritable.
-Pitta rules the digestion.
+Pitta rules digestion.